-Despite noticeable disparities between years (Fig. 3, Suppl.
-Fig. 4), mean values highlight a strong seasonal pattern in precipitation, rainfall intensity and sediment export, as previously observed (Mathys et al., 2003; Fig 4).
-In the Laval

-- 270 catchment, sediment export is low in winter and increases in spring to a peak in June, with an average monthly export of ~3.2 ktons that can be associated with a significant increase in average monthly rainfall intensity (~6 mm/h) (Figs 3B, 4B), despite relatively low total rainfall during that month (<80 mm).
-Conversely, autumn months (October, November) are characterized by high total rainfall (>100 mm/month) but much lower rainfall intensity (<4.5 mm/h) and sediment export (<1.5 ktons/month).
-Thus, rainfall intensity appears to play a key role in triggering spring sediment export .
-Despite their difference in size, the - 275 monthly distribution of total sediment export is similar between the Moulin and Laval catchments (Fig. 5): both show a major peak in June, amounting to ~20% of total yearly sediment export, with smaller peaks (~10%) in August and October.
+Despite noticeable disparities between years (Figs. 3 and S4), mean values highlight a strong seasonal pattern in precipitation, rainfall intensity, and sediment export, as previously observed (Mathys et al., 2003; Fig. 4).
+In the Laval catchment, sediment export is low in winter and increases in spring to a peak in June, with an average monthly export of \sim 3.2 kt that can be associated with a significant increase in average monthly rainfall intensity ($\sim 6 \text{ mm h}^{-1}$) (Figs. 3b and 4b), despite relatively low total rainfall during that month (< 80 mm).
+Conversely, autumn months (October, November) are characterized by high total rainfall (> 100 mm month-1) but much lower rainfall intensity ($< 4.5 \text{ mm h}^{-1}$) and sediment export ($< 1.5 \text{ kt month}^{-1}$).
+Thus, rainfall intensity appears to play a key role in triggering spring sediment export.
+Despite their difference in size, the monthly distribution of total sediment export is similar between the Moulin and Laval catchments (Fig. 5): both show a major peak in June, amounting to $\sim 20\%$ of total yearly sediment export, with smaller peaks ($\sim 10\%$) in August and October.
 The monthly rainfall distribution shows a main peak in October-November, with a secondary peak in May.
-The spring rainfall peak (May) occurs one month earlier than the sediment-export peak (June) for both catchments. - Based on annual data records since 2005 and previous work (see Methods section), we established a correlation between rainfall intensity above a threshold and sediment export (Fig. 6).
-An optimal correlation is obtained for a threshold of 50 mm/h ( $R^2 = 0.86$ ), with most scatter occurring for cumulative rainfall (above threshold) values between 0 and 40 mm.
-This correlation was used to define the sediment-export anomaly as the residual between observed and predicted annual sediment-export values for each year.
+The spring rainfall peak (May) occurs 1 month earlier than the sediment export peak (June) for both catchments.

+Based on annual data records since 2005 and previous work (see Methods section), we established a correlation between rainfall intensity above a threshold and sediment export (Fig. 6).
+An optimal correlation is obtained for a threshold of 50 mm h-1 ($R^2 = 0.86$), with most scatter occurring for cumulative rainfall (above threshold) values between 0 and 40 mm.
+This correlation was used to define the sediment export anomaly as the residual between observed and predicted annual sediment export values for each year.

-285 4.2.
-Potential temperature control on sediment export
+4.2 Potential temperature control on sediment export